ifreddyrondon/bastion/README.md

 type Options struct {
 	// APIBasepath is the path where the bastion api router is going to be mounted.
 Default `/`.
 	APIBasepath string `yaml:"apiBasepath"`
+	// API500ErrMessage is the default message returned to the user when catch a 500 status error.
+	API500ErrMessage string `yaml:"api500ErrMessage"`
 	// Addr is the bind address provided to http.Server.
 Default is "127.0.0.1:8080"
 	// Can be set using ENV vars "ADDR" and "PORT".
 	Addr string `yaml:"addr"`